Back to Blog Main

 Each October, Sleepy Hollow reconnects with its literary roots, offering a variety of spooky events that bring The Legend of Sleepy Hollow to life.
 Visitors from all over come to explore the woods that inspired the iconic Headless Horseman and see the statue commemorating the famous tale.
 From Sleepy Hollow Cemetery tours to haunted hayrides and dramatic storytelling performances by Jonathan Kruk, there’s no shortage of ways to get into the Halloween spirit.
 You can experience these attractions and more on our Hudson River Fall Foliage cruise.

-More Things To Do in Sleepy Hollow, NY
+Our Favorite Port Activities in Sleepy Hollow, NY

 New England's Haunted History

-There’s no secret that the Hudson River Valley is one of America’s most historic—and haunted—regions, and Sleepy Hollow, NY, is no exception.
+It's no secret that the Hudson River Valley is one of America’s most historic—and haunted—regions, and Sleepy Hollow, NY, is no exception.
 New England is famous for its many haunted locations, with some of the scariest real-life stories that have seeped into pop culture.
 Tales like The Amityville Horror, The Conjuring, and A Haunting in Connecticut are just a few of the ghostly films that established New England as a place where you won’t want to forget your flashlight.
 If you’re up for a spook or two, you can learn more about other notable stories that linger over New England on any of our New England cruises.
 And if your cruise stops in Sleepy Hollow, be sure to keep your ears open—you might just hear the echoes of the Headless Horseman.